Ha0Tang/SelectionGAN/README.md

 - For ego2top dataset, [`BS`,`LS`,`FS`]=[8,286,256], append `--niter 5 --niter_decay 5`.

 There are many options you can specify.
 Please use `python train.py --help`.
 The specified options are printed to the console.
-To specify the number of GPUs to utilize, use `--gpu_ids`.
-If you want to use the second and third GPUs for example, use `--gpu_ids 1,2`.
+To specify the number of GPUs to utilize, use `export CUDA_VISIBLE_DEVICES=[GPU_ID]`.

 To log training, use `--tf_log` for Tensorboard.
 The logs are stored at `[checkpoints_dir]/[name]/logs`.